Ridgeland

 Edisto Island Serpentarium

-1374 Hwy 174, Edisto Island (843)869-1171
+1374 Highway 174, Edisto Island | (843)869-1171

 The Edisto Island Serpentarium is a culmination of more than 50 years of snake hunting adventure and experience by brothers Ted and Heyward Clamp of Edisto Island, SC.
 The modern indoor facility and beautifully landscaped outdoor gardens house a wide variety of reptiles, mostly those collected by the Clamp brothers and native to the southeastern United States.
 The reptiles in the outdoor gardens are not displayed behind glass but are viewed by visitors who look over low-walled enclosures to observe the snakes living in streams, climbing in trees or basking on stumps or logs exactly as they would be seen if encountered in the wild.
-Read our Blog Post on the Edisto Island Serpentarium.

 Ace-Basin